 Friuli-Venezia Giulia wine is a rather unknown and very diverse region in the northeast ofItaly between the Alps and the Adriatic, bordering Austria and Slovenia.
-Wines of Friuli stands out from other Italian wines.
+The wines of the region stand out from other Italian wines.
 Light-bodied, refreshing white wines are something exotic and foreign for many Italians.
 Due to its location, the region got a bag of cultural influences that worth to be explored.
-Friuli mountains inspire and its charming towns, culinary delights and wines take you somewhere different, but still in Italy.
+Friuli-Venezia Giulia mountains inspire and its charming towns, culinary delights, and wines take you somewhere different, but still in Italy.

-So, let’s take a look at distinctive characteristics of Friuli wines and It’s a natural and cultural heritage.
+So, let’s take a look at the distinctive characteristics of Friuli-Venezia Giulia wines and Its natural and cultural heritage.
 Find your own personal reasons why you should include this region in your travel itinerary!
 Because this region has it all!

 HISTORY BOX: The name Friuli dates back to Roman times and draws its origin from Forum Iuli (Cividale del Friuli) which was established by Julius Caesar in mid-1st century B.C.
 Venezia Giulia also dates back to Roman tradition and associated with famous figures of Roman Empire – Julius Caesar and Caesar Octavianus Augustus, both belonging to Gens Julia.